aorinevo/an-gradebook/readme.txt

 Students will have access to:
 1) their grades, and
 2) basic stats for assignments.
-So far there is a pie chart that will display when a student clicks on an assignment cell.
-The pie chart is split up over the number of A's, B's, C's, etc...
+So far there is a pie chart corresponding to the number of A's, B's, C's, etc... of a particular assignment.
+The pie chart appears when a student is logged in and clicks on an assignment cell.

 Highlighted features:
 1) No reloading. jQuery allows all the above functionality without reloading the page.